viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 Navigate to your robot's page on the app and click on the **Config** tab.

-Add your robot's [camera](/components/camera/) as a component by clicking **Create component** in lower-left corner of the page and typing in 'webcam'.
+Add your robot's [camera](/components/camera/) as a component by clicking **Create component** in the lower-left corner of the page and typing in 'webcam'.
+Select the `webcam` model and type in 'cam' as the name for your camera.
+Then click create.

+Your robot's config page now has a panel for your camera.
+To select the camera the robot should use, click on the **video path** field.
+If your robot is connected, you will see a selection of available cameras.
+Select the camear you want to use, then click **Save config**

 ![An instance of the webcam component named 'cam'](/tutorials/pet-photographer/webcam-component.png)